timoxley/cruft/Readme.md

 # Cruft Found

-This is a list of npm packages and their cruft if a package is found in this list when cruft is run, any listed content will be removed.
+This is a list of npm packages and their cruft.
+If a package is found in this list when `cruft` is run, any listed content will be removed.

 Entries starting with a bang will not be removed. e.g.